Is Atlanta safe? This question is likely at the forefront of your mind if you are planning a trip to the Georgia capital.

 Atlanta Georgia is a wonderful destination for a weekend getaway in the USA, or as a stopping point on a road trip of the American south.
 It is far from being “just another” big city.

 Atlanta has been a prominent city at the forefront of the black civil rights movement for decades.
-Various civil rights landmarks and museums can be found around the city.
+In Atlanta, various civil rights landmarks and museums are great places to visit, but be aware of the higher crime rates in certain areas as you explore.

 For instance, in the old Fourth Ward, you can find the birthplace and childhood home of Martin Luther King, along with his final resting place and the place where he delivered his first sermon (Ebenezer Baptist Church).
 In Sweet Auburn, you can find a lot of very interesting and politically-motivated street art.